Statue of Abraham Lincoln (Lincoln Memorial): History

-It took a full year for French's design to be transferred to the massive marble blocks.
+French's design took a year to transfer to the massive marble blocks.
 French provided finishing strokes in the carvers' studio in The Bronx, New York City and after the statue was assembled in the memorial on the National Mall in 1920.
 Lighting the statue was a particular problem.
 In creating the work, French had understood that a large skylight would provide direct, natural illumination from overhead, but this was not included in the final plans.
-The horizontal light from the east caused Lincoln's facial features to appear flattened—making him appear to stare blankly, rather than wear a dignified expression—and highlighted his shins.
+The horizontal light from the east flattened Lincoln's facial features—making him appear to stare blankly rather than wear a dignified expression—and highlighted his shins.
 French considered this a disaster.
 In the end, an arrangement of electric lights was devised to correct this situation.
 The work was unveiled at the memorial's formal dedication on May 30, 1922.

 Legends

-It is often said that the Lincoln figure is signing his own initials in the American manual alphabet: A with his left hand, "L" with his right.
-The National Park Service is at best ambivalent toward the story, saying "It takes some imagination to see signs in Lincoln's hands."
+It is often said that the Lincoln figure is signing his own initials in the American manual alphabet: "A" with his left hand, "L" with his right.
+The National Park Service is at best ambivalent toward the story, saying, "It takes some imagination to see signs in Lincoln's hands."